After Romeo: History

-2012-2013: Formation and Debut
+2012–2013: Formation and Debut

-In February of 2012, Varsity Fanclub was officially disbanded after their Germany tour due to David Lei Brandt leaving the group to tour with Lady Gaga.
-Shortly after the speculation of David’s departure, a video was posted on Varsity Fanclub’s YouTube page asking fans to help them pick a new name for them so they can rebrand in the United States.
+In February 2012, Varsity Fanclub was officially disbanded after their Germany tour due to David Lei Brandt leaving the group to tour with Lady Gaga.
+Shortly after the speculation of David's departure, a video was posted on Varsity Fanclub's YouTube page asking fans to help them pick a new name for them so they can rebrand in the United States.
 After months of waiting, the band revealed their new name: After Romeo.
 With this rebranding, ex-VFC members Drew Ryan Scott, Jayk Purdy, and T.C.
 Carter introduced two new members of the group: Blake English and Devin Fox.
 Blake English was introduced to the other members via T.C.
 Carter, as the two of them were childhood friends who grew up together in Georgia.
 Devin Fox was recruited by Drew Ryan Scott after Scott spoke at a performing arts school in Los Angeles.
-Scott claimed that he was a guest speaker at the school to talk about song writing and that’s when he saw Devin.
-The group met up with Devin and his mother for dinner and as Scott claims, “…the rest is history.”
+Scott claimed that he was a guest speaker at the school to talk about song writing and that's when he saw Devin.
+The group met up with Devin and his mother for dinner and as Scott claims, "…the rest is history."

-After several weeks of songwriting, recording, and rehearsals, the group officially signed with Jonnie Forster’s 4SOUND Label.
+After several weeks of songwriting, recording, and rehearsals, the group officially signed with Jonnie Forster's 4SOUND Label.